This article is practical tips to develop your Wine business in China and make your first million RMB of sales. It is not easy… but possible in China.

 How to Start…. and Then Make Your First Million?

 Million of RMB first then USD.

 You’ll find many ways to sell your product and make money in China.
 But many steps will need to be highly considered.
-Indeed, whether you’ll be choosing a distribution system or online e-commerce platform, you’ll have to brand your product if aiming to do any sells in China.
+Indeed, whether you’ll be choosing a distribution system or an online e-commerce platform, you’ll have to brand your product if aiming to do any sells in China.

 But luckily for you, here are some tips to follow to help you reach your Chinese opportunity…